 Guide to buying a used motorhome

-Here, we’re assuming you’ve already got as far as knowing what type of motorhome you want (panel van conversion or coachbuilt, in all their variants, up to American RV) as well as what your driving licence entitles you to drive.
-Now’s the time to start looking much closer and getting yourself a great deal.
+We’re assuming you know what type of motorhome you want (panel van conversion or coachbuilt, up to American RV), as well as what your driving licence entitles you to drive.

-Getting the right layout is key to a happy motorhome experience.
-Consider especially the number of occupants, who will sleep where and whether they can travel safely, as well as kitchen and washroom equipment and overall ergonomics.
-Then, read on to see the rest of our advice.
+Getting the right layout is key.
+Consider the number of occupants, who will sleep where and whether they can travel safely, as well as the kitchen and washroom equipment.

 Set your motorhome budget

-Timing is also a factor, as vehicle prices tend to peak around Easter, at the onset of the touring season, and are likely to be lower during the winter months – although choice is likelier to be less then, too.
+Timing is also a factor, as vehicle prices tend to peak around Easter, at the onset of the touring season, and are lower during the winter months – although choice is likelier to be less then.

 If your budget allows, consider buying a nearly-new motorhome as an alternative to brand new.
 A previous owner will have taken the depreciation hit, and any early glitches will have probably been sorted.
 It may even come with some useful optional extras.

 Your local motorhome dealership has to be the best place to start – not just in the hunt for the right vehicle, but also for the specialist knowledge and advice he/she can impart.
 There are other places to buy – from private purchase to shows and even auctions – but it’s with a purchase from a specialist dealer that you have more legal rights and can benefit most from after-sales service.

 Occasionally, self-built motorhomes are available for sale.
 If the vehicle is not from a known converter, it should come with an engineer’s report stating that all gas and electrical installations are to the required safety standards.